Why Are Slow Upload Speeds Making You Want to Scream? Testing Solutions for Our Pixelated Lives

 • Video Calls: If you’ve ever looked pixelated in a Zoom meeting, like a piece of abstract art hanging in a Manhattan gallery, that’s your upload speed working against you.

-• Gaming: Whether you’re shooting hoops in NBA 2K from your Austin apartment or battling dragons in Denver, lagging behind can be the gap between victory and being the butt of your friend’s jokes.
+• Gaming: Whether you’re shooting hoops in NBA 2K from your Austin apartment or battling dragons in Denver, lagging behind can be the difference between victory and being the butt of your friend’s jokes.

 • Content Creation: Try uploading a video of your dog chasing its tail in slow-mo, and you might just age ten years before it’s done.